Haivision/srt/docs/dev/receiver-buffer.md

 pinned into the cells of the buffer.
 How the memory management is organized you can see in a [separate document](receiver-unit-pool.md).

+## Development support

+You might see that there are used `CPos` and `COff` types in the definition.
+They are both aliases to `int`, at least in the normal code configuration.
+This distinction is for two purposes: to keep the logics separate, where a value concerns the physical position indexing the `m_entries` container (`CPos`) and the logical position in the buffer that should span from 0 up to `hsize()` (`COff`).
+In this code they are easy to mix up and this ends with lots of undetectable errors.
+You can enable then a special configuration of the code by changing `USE_WRAPPERS` and `USE_OPERATORS` macros to 1.

+The `USE_WRAPPERS` macro enables to use special wrapper classes for these two types and `USE_OPERATORS` enables additionally overloaded operators that control the operations for correctness.
+With these enabled you should try to compile the code and the compiler will detect every misuse of these types or invalid application.

 ## Working modes